michaelpaulinus/michaelpaulinus/README.md

 <details>
  <summary><h3>👨‍💻 Michael's Coding Journey</h3></summary>
-My first experience of coding was at University.
+I'm a BSc(Eng) in Electronic Engineering graduate from the University of KwaZulu-Natal.
+My coding journey begun in my 1st year at University.
 I was introduced to action-oriented programming using C. In my 2nd and 3rd year, I began learning more concepts such as object-oriented programming using Java and C++.
-I've also had experience with Python, JavaScript and Solidity.
+I've also had experience on projects with Python, JavaScript and Solidity.
 At my current job, my main language of use is MATLAB.

 [website]: https://michaelpaulinus.github.io